jdevfullstack-tutorials/code-testing/README.md

 the process of solving it.
-Hence, debugging is a manual task to be done by a talented debugger or the developer himself while testing, the act of finding errors can be automated by code also.
-By making testing an automated one, you save time and effort, since you don't need to run the entire program just to see whether your code
+Hence, debugging is a manual task to be done by a talented debugger or the developer himself while testing, the act of finding errors, is mostly an automated one by code too.
+By making testing
+an automated one, you save time and effort, since you don't need to run the entire program just to see whether your code